cohesity/management-sdk-python/CONTRIBUTING.md

-# Contributing to Cohesity Python SDK :muscle:
+# Contributing to Cohesity Python SDK :handshake:

 We would love for you to contribute to Cohesity Python SDK and help make it even better than it is today!
 As a contributor, here are the guidelines we would like you to follow: